Defining $\mathbb Z$ using unit groups: Introduction

 While we now have a pretty good understanding of the first-order theory of rings of integers of number fields, the situation is quite different when it comes to infinite algebraic extensions of $\Q$.
-For one thing there are infinite extensions where the first-order theory of a ring of integers is decidable (\cite{Rum1} and \cite{Dries4}) and other infinite extensions where it is not decidable.
+For example there are infinite extensions whose ring of integers has decidable first-order theory (\cite{Rum1} and \cite{Dries4}), and other infinite extensions whose ring of integers has undecidable first-order theory.

 J. Robinson was the first person to produce examples of infinite algebraic extensions of $\Q$ where the first-order theory of the ring of integers is undecidable.
 She developed a method for constructing a first-order definition of $\Z$ for rings of totally real integers and a method for constructing a first-order model of $\Z$ and thus proving undecidability for some rings of integers that are not totally real.
-See for example \cite{V1}, \cite{V2}, \cite{V3}, \cite{CasVidVid}, \cite{GilRan}, \cite{MarUtrVid}, \cite{VidVid1}, \cite{VidVid2}, \cite{Sp}, \cite{ChecFehm} for results using J. Robinson's method applied to rings of totally real integers and rings of integers of extensions of degree 2 of totally real fields.
+See for example \cite{V3}, \cite{VidVid1}, \cite{VidVid2}, \cite{GilRan}, \cite{CasVidVid}, \cite{MarUtrVid}, \cite{Sp}, \cite{ChecFehm}, \cite{Sp23} for results using J. Robinson's method applied to rings of totally real integers and rings of integers of extensions of degree 2 of totally real fields.

+The first important results showing that rings of integers of some infinite algebraic extensions of $\Q$ are first-order definable over their fields of fractions are due to C. Videla (see \cite{V2}, \cite{V3}).
+These results were generalized by the third author in \cite{Sh40}.